avinashkranjan/Amazing-Python-Scripts/Hang man game/README.md

 5. The player has a limited number of chances to guess the correct word.
 6. Enter letters to guess, and the game will provide feedback if the letter is correct or not.
 7. If the player guesses the entire word before running out of chances, they win!

-## How to Run

-1. Clone this repository to your local machine.
-2. Open your terminal or IDE and navigate to the project folder.
-3. Run the Python script using the following command: